EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L4_requesting_persistent_volumes.md

 **runAsUser:** The numeric user ID (UID) inside the container.
 This should match your TRE user UID.

-**runAsGroup:** The primary group ID (GID) inside the container.
-This should match your TRE user primary group.
+**runAsGroup:** The **project Group ID (GID)** inside the container.
+This must match the group ID associated with your project, not your own GID.
+Using your GID here will cause `permission denied` errors when accessing BeeGFS.

 **fsGroup:** The filesystem group ID to give permissions for mounted volumes, enabling proper group access inside the container.